 - 1) Minor Road.
 The length of leg along the minor road is based on two parts.
-The first is the location of the driver's eye on the minor road.
+The first is the location of the driver's eve on the minor road.
 This is typically assumed to be 15 feet from the edge of traveled way for the major road and in the center of the lane on the minor road; see Figure 7-23.
-The second part is based on the distance to the center of the vehicle on the major road.
-For vehicles approaching from the left, this is assumed to be the center of the closest travel lane from the left.
-For vehicles approaching from the right, this is assumed to be the center of the closest travel lane for the right.
-See Figure 7-23. - 2) Major Road.
+The second part is based on the distance to the center of the vehicle on the major road. vehicles approaching from the left, this is assumed to be the center of the closest travel lane from the left.
+For vehicles approaching from the right, this is assumed to be the center of the closest travel lane for vehicles approaching from the right; see Figure 7-23. - 2) Major Road.
 The length of the sight triangle leg or ISD along the major road is determined using the following equation:

-ISD = 1.47 x Vmajor x tg Equation 7.1
+$$ISD = 1.47 \times Vmajor \times tg$$ Equation 7.1